maguowei/awesome-stars/topics.md

 - [juliangarnier/anime](https://github.com/juliangarnier/anime) - JavaScript animation engine
 - [thedaviddias/Front-End-Checklist](https://github.com/thedaviddias/Front-End-Checklist) - 🗂 The perfect Front-End Checklist for modern websites and meticulous developers
 - [animate-css/animate.css](https://github.com/animate-css/animate.css) - 🍿 A cross-browser library of CSS animations.
 As easy to use as an easy thing.

+## cybersecurity

+- [projectdiscovery/httpx](https://github.com/projectdiscovery/httpx) - httpx is a fast and multi-purpose HTTP toolkit allows to run multiple probers using retryablehttp library, it is designed to maintain the result reliability with increased threads.
+- [berty/berty](https://github.com/berty/berty) - Berty is a secure peer-to-peer messaging app that works with or without internet access, cellular data or trust in the network

 ## dart